Temporary Email for Contests

 The Problem

-Online contests and giveaways are one of the most effective email harvesting methods on the internet.
-The fine print almost always includes consent to receive emails from the contest organizer, their sponsors, and their marketing partners.
-A single contest entry can put your email on five to ten different mailing lists simultaneously.
-Sweepstakes aggregator sites are even worse, farming out your address to every advertiser willing to pay for it.
-The chances of winning are typically microscopic, but the chances of getting spammed are essentially one hundred percent.
+Online contests and giveaways are a top way for companies to harvest emails.
+The fine print almost always says you agree to get emails from the contest organizer, their sponsors and their marketing partners.
+One entry can put your email on five to ten different mailing lists at once.
+Sweepstakes aggregator sites are even worse because they farm out your address to every advertiser willing to pay for it.
+The odds of winning are usually microscopic, but the odds of getting spammed are one hundred percent.
 Your real email address is the price of a lottery ticket you will almost certainly lose.

 How Temporary Email Helps

-This is particularly useful for people who enjoy entering contests regularly.
-Instead of accumulating hundreds of mailing list subscriptions over time, each entry uses a fresh disposable address that expires and takes all the associated spam with it.
+Nukemail is useful for people who enter contests regularly.
+Instead of getting hundreds of mailing list subscriptions over time, you use a fresh disposable address for each entry.
+The address expires and takes all the associated spam with it.
+A serial contest enterer using their real email can receive fifty or more promotional emails per day.
+With temporary addresses, that number stays at zero.

-NukeMail works well for contests because you can check back within 24 hours to see if any confirmation or winner notification arrived.
-For contests with longer drawing periods, save your access code so you can check back within the two-week window.
+NukeMail works for contests since you can check back within 24 hours to see if a confirmation or winner notification arrived.
+Save your access code for contests with longer drawing periods so you can check back within the two-week window.
+It's locked.
+The locked state preserves your emails after the active period ends to give you visibility into any notifications.

 Tips

-- Read the contest rules to find out when winners are announced.
-If it is more than two weeks out, save a screenshot of your entry confirmation since the temporary inbox will eventually be cleaned up.
+- Read the contest rules to see when they announce winners.
+If the date is more than two weeks away, save a screenshot of your entry confirmation because the temporary inbox gets cleaned up eventually.

 - Some contests require a valid email for prize fulfillment.
 If you win, you can typically contact the organizer to update your email address.